 As explained above, our approach requires a training corpus, denoted by $\mathcal{T}$ .
-Since we want to extract tags from WSDL files, $\mathcal{T}$ has to be a set of couples (wsdl, tags), with wsdl a WSDL file, and tags a set of corresponding manually assigned tags.
-We were not aware of such a publicly available corpus.
-Therefore we decided to create one using data from Seekda.
+Since we want to extract tags from WSDL files, $\mathcal{T}$ has to be a set of couples (wsdl,tags), with wsdl a WSDL file, and tags a set of corresponding manually assigned tags.
+We created a corpus using Seekda.
 Indeed, Seekda allows its users to manually assign tags to its indexed services.
-We created a program that crawls on the Seedka services and extracts the WSDL files together with the user tags.
+We created a program that parses the Seedka result pages to extract WSDL files together with their user tags.
 To ensure that the services of our corpus were significantly tagged, we only retain the WSDL files that have at least five tags.
 Using this program, we extracted 150 WSDL files.
 Then, we removed from $\mathcal{T}$ the WSDL files that triggered parsing errors.
-Finally, we dispose of a training corpus containing 146 WSDL files together with their associated tags.
+Finally, we have a training corpus containing 146 WSDL files together with their associated tags.